Simple Steps On How To Get Out Of A Funk

 One positive aspect of being in a funk is that it’s an opportunity for self-care.
 Remember, self-care isn’t selfish!
 This is a time for you to slow down and prioritize your needs.

-Self-care doesn’t mean doing whatever you want in the moment.
+Self-care doesn’t mean doing whatever you want at the moment.
 Often it means taking care of yourself the same way you would care for a child or friend.
 For example, take some time to make a nutritious meal to nourish your body.
 Treat yourself to something special, however small, like an at-home spa day, a cup of tea, a warm bath, or a luxurious skincare routine.

 Getty/Vadym Pastukh